 Getting engaged?
 Peridot makes a stunning center-stone in an alternative engagement ring.
 Especially for those born in August who love to show off their birthstone.

-✨ For summer, pair it with a deep green halter dress and a pair of gold heals.
+⭐️ For summer, pair it with a deep green halter dress and a pair of golden heels.

-✨ For winter, try a pair of chic metallic trousers to up your sparkle and glisten all winter long.
+⭐️ For winter, try a pair of chic metallic trousers to up your colour effect and glisten in green all winter long.

 A PEEK INTO THE HISTORY OF PERIDOT